-MCR COMMITTEE ELECTIONS – EASTER 2018
+MCR COMMITTEE ELECTIONS – MICHAELMAS 2018

 Even if you’re not interested in running, it is vital that everyone votes!
 So please read through the election emails and the attached documents to stay informed.